justintam5/justintam5/README.md

 - 🔭 I’m currently working on my 4th year of Physics/Electrical Eng. at the University of Ottawa
 - 🌱 I’m learning JavaScript, Quantum Mechanics/Thermodynamics, and Robotics
-- 💬 Ask me about undergraduate level physics, math, or electrical eng
+- 💬 Ask me about undergraduate level physics, math, electrical engineering, or computer science/architecture
 - 📫 How to reach me: jt.tam514@gmail.com
-- ⚡ Fun fact: I'm an eggist
+- ⚡ Favorite Show: Naruto